 Why is it that we in the so-called “western” or “minority” world with less than 20% of the world’s population consume over 80% of the world’s natural resources and produce a disproportionate share of the world’s waste and pollution?

-Is poverty in the so-called “third” or “majority” world due to natural disasters or bad luck or is it the result of an economic system which exploits one part of the world for the benefit of another?
+Is poverty in the so-called “third” or “majority” world due to natural disasters or bad luck?
+Or is it the result of a system which exploits one part of the world for the benefit of another?

 Tools For Solidarity has three basic aims:

-- To raise awareness throughout Northern Ireland (NI) about the issues of sustainable development within our own society as well as in the so called Third World or Majority world.
-These issues include the environment, waste and recycling, appropriate technology, self-reliance, sustainability and community development.
-We seek to improve and question what we do and work with others to challenge the wasteful, destructive and unequal growth pattern of our society and globe.
+- Raise awareness in Northern Ireland about sustainable development issues within our own society.
+These issues include such fields as environment, waste and recycling, appropriate technology, self-reliance, sustainability and community development.
+We seek to improve and question what we do and how do we work with others to challenge wasteful, destructive and unequal growing pattern in our society.

-- To provide opportunities for people in NI to participate in worthwhile and valuable work.
-TFS is particularly committed to working with all sections of the community in NI and to focus on providing sheltered placements for people with special needs and those normally excluded from being able to contribute to society in a positive way.
+- Provide opportunities to people in NI to participate in a valuable work.
+We are happy to work with all sectors of the community in NI.
+It helps us to provide sheltered placements to people with special needs and those who are excluded from being able to contribute to the society in a positive way.

-On our website pages you can find out more about our organisation, projects and what we do in general apart from repairing tools and sewing machines.
-Enjoy and thank you for supporting us!
+On our website you can find more about history of our organisation, projects we work on and what do we do in general.
+Hope you will like it and thank you for your support!